Sailing the British Virgin Islands: A 7 day itinerary

 The British Virgin Islands are among the top sailing spots in the world for all sailors.
 With an easy line-of-sight and relaxed winds, it is easy to see why this destination has risen to the top of sailing experiences in the Caribbean.

 The warm weather and immaculate waters with hidden beaches are definitely another excuse to island hop in the beautiful region.
-The offerings are endless with a perfect mix of local cuisine, nightlife options and and of course scenic views that are uncomparable.
+The offerings are endless with a perfect mix of local cuisine, nightlife options and of course scenic views that are incomparable.

 A few things to know